Reading Passage 2

 В people have various kinds of fears

-C it was too hard to manage
+C it is too hard to control

 A people cannot accept the innovation at once

-В because of people worldwide who ride bicycles for transportation they cannot accept other kinds of vehicles
+В because of people worldwide who ride bicycles for transportation, they cannot accept other kinds of vehicles

 D the ideas and attitudes with which a person approaches a situation cannot be quickly altered